SweptThrone/GetSoundscapeFn/README.md

 have a `bin` folder, create it.
 In case you don't know, the DLL file for Linux is really an SO file, renamed,
 so **do not** rename this module for Linux.
-In a Lua file somewhere, add `require( "getsoundscapefn" )` before any time you
+In a Lua file somewhere, add `require( "getsoundscapefndev" )` before any time you
 use `player:GetSoundscapeEntity()`.

 ## Notes